Doctor of Philosophy (PhD)

 d. evidence of significant aptitude for research.

-The Faculty or Research Institute will determine an applicant's eligibility for entry with advanced standing for the 12 credit point coursework component (accelerated entry) based upon evidence provided which would include:
+The Faculty will determine an applicant's eligibility for entry with advanced standing for the 12 credit point coursework component (accelerated entry) based upon evidence provided which would include:

 e. a degree of bachelor with first or upper second class honours awarded by an Australian university or other recognised higher education institution and evidence of research training and aptitude for research: or